-TPG Digital Media, or "TDM", is a flexible source of capital to pursue opportunities to invest in digital media.
+TPG Digital Media, or "TDM", is a flexible source of capital focused on pursuing control equity investments in digital media.
 TDM seeks to pursue investments in businesses in which we have the opportunity to capitalize on our long history of studying and pursuing content-centric themes.